France-ioi/bebras-modules/pemFioi/map_v2/readme.txt

 getDestinationCity(city_idx, road_idx)
     return: find all roads where city_idx_1 == city_idx or city_idx_2 == city_idx, take road with index = road_idx, return another city idx from road link

-TODO:
-+remove earth3d renderer
-+2 modes for pin: short (2chars) and full length
-grading: mark mistake on the map with red circle (centered in the middle of the road when it's a road) +display an error "Road already exists" if user add existing road